 A car loan is a type of loan where the customer (or borrower) uses the proceeds to purchase a car.
 It is a secured loan, in that the lender owns a share of the car until the borrower has paid the loan off in full.

-These days, it’s easy to organize auto financing online, hence the term “online financing.”
+These days, it’s possible to organize auto financing online, hence the term “online financing.”
 There are hundreds of dealers, lenders, and leasing companies that do business on the internet.
 Some online financing companies have a nationwide focus while others concentrate on a particular city or region.
-All online auto financing companies have one thing in common: they let the customer apply for a loan or lease online
+All online auto financing companies have one thing in common: they let the customer apply for a loan or lease online.

 Online dealers are essentially a gateway to the traditional dealerships.
 The customer enters their zip code and preferred make and model to be connected with dealerships in their area.